 Step 3: Import and configure the Google Tag Manager container settings

 Recording custom events requires custom data.
 Publitas uses the data layer to feed Google Tag Manager the necessary data.
 Below are the steps to import the variables, triggers and tags required to install Publitas' preset tracking configuration.

 - After selecting the container in Google Tag Manager, go to the Admin section

 - Select Import Container and choose the downloaded file from your computer

 - Click on Existing workspace and select the desired workspace

-- Merge the selected workspace with content of imported container, select Rename conflicting tags, triggers, and variables and click Confirm
+- Merge the selected workspace with the content of the imported container, select Rename conflicting tags, triggers, and variables, and click Confirm

 Connecting new tags to the GA4 configuration